laravel/docs/scheduling.md

 <a name="events"></a>
 ## Events

 If needed, you may listen to [events](/docs/{{version}}/events) dispatched by the scheduler.
-Typically, you should place these event listeners within your application's `App\Providers\EventServiceProvider` class:
+Typically, event listener mappings will be defined within your application's `App\Providers\EventServiceProvider` class:

     /**
      * The event listener mappings for the application.